Do They Know It's Christmas?: Composition

 "Do They Know It's Christmas" was written by Bob Geldof (left) and Midge Ure (right) and produced by Ure.

 Geldof's and Ure's biggest challenge was to write a song that could be recorded and released in time for Christmas.
 To avoid having to pay royalties, which would diminish the amount raised for charity, they wrote an original song rather than record a cover version.
 Ure wrote what he felt was a Christmas-like melody on a portable keyboard.
 He sent a tape to Geldof, who sarcastically told him that it sounded like the theme to the television series Z-Cars.

 Geldof came to Ure's house the next day and they worked on the song with Geldof on acoustic guitar.
 Geldof added lyrics based on a song he had originally written for the Boomtown Rats, which he had provisionally titled "It's My World".
 Ure recorded Geldof and his guitar and developed Geldof's ideas in his home studio, adding his own melody as a chorus.
-He was unable to improve on Geldof's lyrics, but changed the mention of "Africa" in "And there won't be snow in Africa this Christmas time" from "Ethiopia", as Ure decided "Ethiopia" had too many syllables.
+Ure was unable to improve on Geldof's lyrics, although he changed the line "And there won't be snow in Ethiopia this Christmas time" to "And there won't be snow in Africa this Christmas time", as Ure decided "Ethiopia" had too many syllables.

 Geldof asked Trevor Horn to produce the song.
 Horn was an in-demand producer, having produced three number-one singles that year for Frankie Goes to Hollywood.
 He was receptive but said he would need at least six weeks, which would make it impossible to release by Christmas.
 However, he allowed the team to use his studios, Sarm West Studios in Notting Hill, London, free for 24 hours on 25 November.
 Horn later remixed and co-produced the 12" version and remixed it for the 1985 rerelease.

 "Do They Know It's Christmas?" comprises a verse and bridge, which allow individual singers to perform different lines, and a chorus in the form of two repeated phrases performed by ensemble.
 The first line is sung by Paul Young on the 1984 version, Kylie Minogue on the 1989 version, Chris Martin of Coldplay on the 2004 version, and One Direction on the 2014 version.
 The opening line was sung by David Bowie at the Live Aid concert in 1985.